Fallback

 Meeting some friends from Instagram, I was invited to Lander, WY for an impromptu backpacking trip.
 With no experience, I gladly agreed to spend four days in the Cirque of the Towers in the Wind River Range.

 Read on a for a detailed trip report, dos & don'ts, and an essential packlist.
-Please be smart and heed all local and international COVID-related travel restrictions now and into the future.

 andrew-wee-backpacking-wind-river-1